mikaelvesavuori/figmagic/readme/elements.md

 #### Incomplete list of things that are not yet supported

-- Gradients (Linear Gradient is the only gradient type which is currently supported)
+- Gradients (Linear and Radial Gradients are the only gradient types which are currently supported)
 - Layout constraints
 - Layout grid
 - Images